Let's cut straight to it - there are only two reasons you would need to use high-speed flash sync:

 to have a sufficiently high shutter speed to freeze action.

-Going to High-Speed Flash sync, ie, over maximum flash sync speed, comes with a penalty.
+Going to High-Speed Flash sync, ie, over maximum flash sync speed, comes with a penalty - loss of flash power.
+This might be a crucial thing when we are shooting in really bright light, and need to match that with flash.
 So here's a solid recipe for when it makes most sense to go to high-speed flash sync / Auto FP.

 - shallow depth-of-field, or